Koredotcom/docs/docs/gale/agents/agents-flows/types-of-nodes/condition-node.md

         2. Select an appropriate Operator from the drop-down list.
 For example, **Contains**.

         3. Enter the value for the condition.
-If you want to use a context variable, start entering "{{context." and then select the node/variable, and then close the braces with "}}".
+If you want to use a context variable, start entering "{{context." and then select the node or variable, and then close the braces with "}}".

             For example:
             ~~~